-RSPCA Australia considers the minimum acceptable age for a puppy to be removed from the mother dog for adoption or purchase to be 8 weeks of age, and the puppy must be fully weaned.
+RSPCA Australia considers the minimum acceptable age for a puppy to be removed from their mother for adoption or purchase to be eight weeks of age, and the puppy must be fully weaned.

 Puppies are dependent on their mother.
 It is essential for their physical, psychological and social development that they are not separated from their mother too early.
 Separating a puppy from their mother too early causes distress, and can have long-term negative effects on their health and behaviour .